 Time for another guest review and this week our mate Chris talks us through his Arai RX-7V in the beautiful HRC colours.
+Is the RX7 the best helmet on the market?

 The RX7 is Arai’s flagship sports helmet which builds on Arai’s experience and knowledge which spans decades.
 Worn by the likes of Maverick Vinales, Kenny Roberts, Jonathan Rea, and the iconic Joey Dunlop.